Exploring the Alexandra Millennium Track

 Unique Experiences Along the Trail

-You can enjoy a unique loop walk over the Earnscleugh Tailings, where the scent of wild thyme permeates the air, growing abundantly on the stone and sand mounds.
+You can take a unique loop walk over the Earnscleugh Tailings, where the scent of wild thyme permeates the air, growing abundantly on the stone and sand mounds.
 The trail is dotted with various pieces of old mining and dredging equipment, offering a glimpse into the area's rich mining history.

 How to Get There

-To access the Alexandra Millennium Track, visitors can start from either Alexandra or Clyde beside the river.
+To access the Alexandra Millennium Track, you can start from either Alexandra or Clyde beside the river.
 Both towns are well-connected by road, and the track itself is part of a shared hike and bike system, making it easily accessible for walkers and cyclists alike.